Chinese Food

 dou is an old Chinese measuring vessel (10 litres/2.642 gallons), roughly equivalent to a British or an American peck.

 When you go to Beijing, you see what low rank you hold.
-When you travel to Canton, you realize how little money you've got.
+When you travel to Canton, you realise how little money you’ve got.
 But when you come to Chengdu (Sichuan), you find out how large your appetite is.

 The richer the ear of grain, the more the head bends.
 (The greater the intelligence and learning, the more humble one should be).